Addis-Belete/Telegram-bot/README.md

 # Project Name: Telegram-Bot

-> We asked to build a telegram bot. based on that I created a simple telegram bot that helps clients to order a delivery from Hideout cafe.
+> I asked to build a telegram bot. based on that I created a simple telegram bot that helps clients to order a delivery from Hideout cafe.

 ![screenshot](./telegram.png)